-Some of the abovementioned apologies have been accompanied by tangible gestures of regret, such as additional services for child migrants, financial reparation, and travel funds.
-The British Government's apology to former child migrants in 2010 was followed by a travel fund, still in operation, which is focussed on family restoration.
-The decision to implement another travel scheme has been widely criticised by former child migrants because many were unable to make use of the fund, either because they have never been able to locate any family in the UK; they are too ill or otherwise unable to take the long flight to the UK; or they have not made a successful connection with any family members in the UK.
-For this cohort, the 'take it or leave it' offer of funded travel has added insult to injury, and many have expressed a firm preference for financial reparation, which is viewed as a more respectful option.
+The British Government's apology to former child migrants in 2010 was followed by its 'Family Restoration' travel fund, which is still in operation.
+The decision to implement another travel scheme was widely criticised by former child migrants because many were unable to make use of the fund, either because they have never been able to locate any family in the UK; they are too ill or otherwise unable to take the long flight to the UK; or they have not made a successful connection with any family members in the UK.
+For this cohort, the 'take it or leave it' offer of funded travel has added insult to injury, and many expressed a firm preference for financial reparation, which is viewed as a more respectful option.